Whelp-Inc/whelp-flutter-sdk/README.md

 dependencies:
   flutter:
     sdk: flutter
-  whelp_flutter_sdk: ^0.3.0
+  whelp_flutter_sdk: ^0.4.1
 ```

-Then, run flutter pub get in your terminal to install the package.
+Then, run `flutter pub get` in your terminal to install the package.

-## Configuration
+## ⚙️ Configuration

-In order to be able to use media attachments in the live chat interface, you must add the following permissions to your app's `AndroidManifest.xml` for Android and `Info.plist` for iOS:
+In order to be able to use media attachments in the live chat, it's required to add the following permissions to your app's `AndroidManifest.xml` for Android and `Info.plist` for iOS:

 ### Android